Rothfive/Tortoise_cloud/Training.md

 ## Generate Configuration

 This will generate the YAML necessary to feed into training.
-Here, you can set some parameters on how training will be done:
+For documentation's sake, below are details for what each parameter does:
 * `Epochs`: how many times you want training to loop through your data.
 This *should* be dependent on your dataset size, as I've had decent results with 500 epochs for a dataset size of about 60.
 * `Learning Rate`: rate that determines how fast a model will "learn".
 Higher values train faster, but at the risk of frying the model, overfitting, or other problems.
 The default is "sane" enough for safety, especially in the scope of retraining, but definitely needs some adjustments.
 If you want faster training, bump this up to `0.0001` (1e-5), but be wary you may fry your finetune without tighter scheduling.
 * `Text_CE LR Weight`: an experimental setting to govern how much weight to factor in with the provided learning rate.
 This is ***a highly experimental tunable***, and is only exposed so I don't need to edit it myself when testing it. ***Leave this to the default 0.01 unless you know what you are doing.***